Goods Classification Services

 Goods classification refers to assigning the right commodity code for your item.
 Many countries rely on the Harmonised System (HS) as a base, which uses a six-digit HS code as a classification, but there are others.

-Countries using the HS code often extend them, such as the Combined Nomenclature (CN) in the EU, and can use different lengths for different circumstances.
+Countries using the HS code often extend it, such as the Combined Nomenclature (CN) in the EU, and can use different lengths for different circumstances.

 Additional digits may be used for varieties of the same item, such as alcohol or sugar percentages for the same type of beverages.